Installation with Docker

 Gitea will generate new secrets/tokens for every new installation automatically and write them into the app.ini.
 If you want to set the secrets/tokens manually, you can use the following docker commands to use of Gitea's built-in generate utility functions.
 Do not lose/change your SECRET_KEY after the installation, otherwise the encrypted data can not be decrypted anymore.

-, which you can then place in your environment variables.
+The following commands will output a new SECRET_KEY and INTERNAL_TOKEN to stdout, which you can then place in your environment variables.

 ...